Mind maps7 November, 2012 2020-07-20 15:42

-A mental map is a graphical representation of a theme, idea or concept, embodied in a sheet of paper or through software, using simple drawings; Writing own keywords, using colors, codes, arrows, so that the main idea is at the center of the diagram and the secondary ideas flow from the center like the branches of a tree.
+A mind map is a graphical representation of a theme, idea or concept, embodied in a sheet of paper or through software, using simple drawings; Writing own keywords, using colors, codes, arrows, so that the main idea is at the center of the diagram and the secondary ideas flow from the center like the branches of a tree.

 What they serve